Emergent literacies: Bilingual emergent literacy

-Infant Emergent Literacy
+Infant emergent literacy

 Emergent literacy may begin as early as infancy when infants are exposed to books and sound.
 Parents who read more often to their infants and engage in interactive storytelling contribute to the development of their child's ability to correlate images with sounds and foster their communicative and language development.
 The correlation between books designed for infants, which tend to have more illustrations than words, allow for infants to begin expanding their vocabulary with sounds they associate and begin to repeat and learn.
 An infant may begin to repeat phrases read to them or sounds used to describe images in the books they are being read.
 Infants being exposed to such environments where they are able to hear various sounds and words allows them to learn and grow more of their vocabulary than normal 'baby talk'.
 The exposure and simulation to an infant's mind also allows for the recognition of various daily items, brands, pictures, and content shown to them due to these language and visual exposures.